fleschutz/base256U/README.md

 What is base256U?
 -----------------
 Each byte is represented by exactly one Unicode character and vice versa each Unicode character represents exactly one byte.
-The mapping of Byte vs Unicode is quite simple:
+Therefore, the byte vs Unicode mapping is dead simple:

 | Byte   | Unicode             | Description           |
 |--------|---------------------|-----------------------|